 - There is no way to eliminate the dangers of substance abuse.
 However, testing for fentanyl may decrease these risks.

 Opioid abuse is the cause of nationwide public health crises and deaths each year.
-According to the Centers for Disease Control and Prevention (CDC), there were 70,237 drug overdoses that resulted in death in 2017.
-The CDC also reports that between 2016 and 2017, deaths related to the use of synthetic opioids such as fentanyl increased by 45%.
+According to the Centers for Disease Control and Prevention (CDC), there were more than 92,000 drug overdoses that resulted in death in 2020.
+The CDC also reports that between 2018 and 2019, deaths related to the use of synthetic opioids such as fentanyl increased by 16%.
 Communities across the United States are deeply affected by the issues associated with opioid addiction.

-Because of its potential for abuse and high potency, researchers have developed fentanyl test strips.
-The strips can identify if a substance contains fentanyl, or if an individual has fentanyl present in their body.
+Because of its potential for abuse and high potency, researchers have developed fentanyl test kits.
+The strips can identify if a substance contains fentanyl or if an individual has fentanyl present in their body.
 Fentanyl test strips, as well as overdose kits, such as Narcan, can help people prevent and avoid fentanyl use or overdose.